GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ## What is Phishing-Resistant?

-We’ve identified how credentials are susceptible to phishing and other credential attacks, now let’s identify which types of MFA are phishing-resistant.
+Previous sections identified how credentials are susceptible to phishing and other attack types, this section identifies which types of MFA are phishing-resistant.
 Not all MFA are created equal with some stronger than others.
 For the purpose of this document, a phishing-resistant authenticator is a form of authentication not susceptible to interception or replay attacks.
-The two main types of phishing-resistant authenticators deployed by agencies include PKI (either PIV-based or Only Locally Trusted) and Fast Identity Online 2 (FIDO2) which also includes Web Authentication (WebAuthN) authenticators.
+The two main types of phishing-resistant authenticators deployed by agencies include PKI (either PIV-based or Only Locally Trusted) and FIDO2 which also includes WebAuthN authenticators.

 Table 01.
 Common MFA Options
  <table class="usa-table usa-table">